grumpycoders/papan/docs/architecture.md

   - May be a REST / Websocket gateway for web clients.
   - Possibility to run it as an electron app for Desktops.
   - Spawns game instances (only one in electron).
     - Needs to be scalable, potentially on more than one machine.
-Docker for better ressource management ?
+      - Docker for better ressource management ?
+      - Running game instances parallel on a machine ?
     - Lobby server plays the role of the gateway.
     - gRPC uds sockets between the two, if possible ?
     - Heartbeats to check server health.

 - Clients
   - Configurable user interface
+    - Themes
-    - Templates, themes
+    - Templates
   - Kodi add-on

 - Game logic in Javascript.